tapyu/cpp-lessons/README.md

     free(dynamicVar); // Explicit deallocation
     ```

-- *Static Storage Duration*
+- *Static Storage Duration* ->  **static memory** or **data segment**
-    - Variables with static storage duration are created at program startup and persist throughout the program's execution.
+    - Variables with static storage duration are typically allocated at program startup and deallocated when the program terminates.
     - They are typically declared using the `static` keyword or are in the global scope (see `./static-dynamic-memory/static_storage_duration.c`).
 In `C` and `C++`, variables declared outside of functions (at file scope) have static storage duration by default.
-    - Static variables have a single instance shared across all calls to the function or scope where they are declared.
+    - These variables retain their values between function calls and are accessible from any part of the program where their scope is visible.
     - Variables with static storage duration are typically allocated in a special region of memory called the "data segment" or "global memory."
 This region is separate from the stack and the heap.
 The exact location within the data segment can vary depending on the platform and compiler.
     - They retain their values between function calls.
     ```c